ABuffEr/toolbarsExplorer/readme.md

 * performing an action on toolbar or its item (with space, applications/shift+F10, enter);
 * pressing a gesture that moves out of current toolbar objects (alt, windows, tab, NVDA+F1, object navigation gestures, etc).

-Other gestures not containing alt or windows (as h, 1, shift, shift+h, control+z) simply does nothing.
+Other gestures not containing alt, windows or escape (as h, 1, shift, shift+h, control+z) simply does nothing.

 ## Suggestions